swissspidy/preferred-languages/readme.txt

 == Changelog ==

+= 1.4.0 =

+* New: Missing translations are now downloaded even when no changes were made.
+* New: SHow warning when some of the preferred languages aren't installed.
+* New: Settings form is now hidden when JavaScript is disabled.
+* Fixed: Improved setting the current locale.
+* Fixed: CSS is no longer enqueued on the front end.

 = 1.3.0 =

 * New: Users can now choose English (United States) again as a preferred locale.